solids4foam/solids4foam/applications/utilities/README.md

 ## `perturbMeshPoints`

 - __Utility purpose__
   Add a random perturbation to each interior mesh point.
-Boundary points are perturbed only in case of `empty` or `wedge` patches.
+Boundary points are not perturbed, except for in-plane motion on `empty` and `wedge` patches.
-  The utility is used to create a distorted mesh to test the behavior of the discretisation procedure.
+  The utility can be used to create a distorted mesh to test the behavior (accuracy, order of accuracy, stability, etc.) of a discretisation procedure.

 - __Arguments__
   None